GVR Report cover Neurovascular Devices Market Size, Share & Trends Report

 Asia Pacific Neurovascular Devices Market Trends

-The neurovascular devices market in India is experiencing significant growth, driven by the increasing adoption of advanced technologies, rising clinical trials, and the development of innovative devices.
+The neurovascular devices market in Indiais experiencing significant growth, driven by the increasing adoption of advanced technologies, rising clinical trials, and the development of innovative devices.
 In addition, an increase in domestic manufacturing is boosting the market.
 For instance, in March 2025, the Technology Development Board (TDB) authorized funding for S3V Vascular Technologies Limited, Mysuru, to establish India's first indigenous mechanical thrombectomy device manufacturing facility.
 This initiative marks a significant step toward strengthening the country's neurovascular capabilities.

 Latin America Neurovascular Devices Market Trends

 The neurovascular devices market in Latin America is driven by increasing government investments in healthcare infrastructure, rising awareness of neurological disorders, and growing demand for advanced medical technologies.
 Countries like Brazil are expanding healthcare budgets, improving access to high-cost neurovascular devices in public hospitals.
-In addition, the rising incidence of stroke and brain aneurysms, coupled with improvements in diagnostic capabilities and minimally invasive treatment options, are further accelerating market growth across the region.
+In addition, the rising incidence of stroke and brain aneurysms, coupled with improvements in diagnostic capabilities and minimally invasive treatment options, is further accelerating market growth across the region.

 Middle East and Africa Neurovascular Devices Market Trends

-The UAE neurovascular devices market is growing rapidly, driven by rising stroke incidence and significant investments in advanced healthcare infrastructure.
+UAE neurovascular devices market is growing rapidly, driven by rising stroke incidence and significant investments in advanced healthcare infrastructure.
 Annually, 8,000 to 10,000 people in the UAE suffer strokes, often resulting in long-term disability.
 Facilities like Sheikh Shakhbout Medical City (SSMC) are enhancing stroke care.
 In June 2022, SSMC launched a state-of-the-art Biplane Angio Suite for diagnosing and treating ischemic strokes.
 This service, part of its Interventional Neuroradiology division, is vital in improving stroke outcomes across Abu Dhabi.

 Key Neurovascular Devices Company Insights